Skip to main content

 Metrics on merge

-The metrics-on-merge property is a boolean flag that allows you to specify if the Reviewpad should add a metrics report when the pull request is merged.
+The metrics-on-merge property is a boolean flag that determines whether or not a metrics report should be added when a pull request is merged.

-• Coding Time: the time it took from the first commit until the pull request was issued;
+• Coding Time: the duration between the first commit and the issuance of the pull request;

-• Pickup Time: the time since the pull request was issued until its first review;
+• Pickup Time: the duration between the issuance of the pull request and its first review;

-• Review Time: the time from the first review until the pull request was merged.
+• Review Time: the duration between the first review and the merge of the pull request.

 Reviewpad metrics report